oVirt/ovirt-site/source/feature/directhostaddress.html.md

 ##### Engine

 In AddVdsCommand and UpdateVdsCommand, the InstallVdsCommand is called with InstallVdsParameters.
 We will add the direct address as a parameter, so that this address will be used in case it is given.
-Otherwise, behaviour remains the same - the Vds address is the one used for host installation.
+Otherwise, behaviour remains the same - the Vds address is the one used for host installation.The direct address is transient and won't be stored on engine as part of the host configuration.

 ##### API Changes